mosaicml/llm-foundry/README.md

     pass
 ```

-For both the direct call and decorator approaches, if using the LLM Foundry train/eval scripts, you will need to provide the `code_paths` argument, which is a list of files need to execute in order to register your components.
+For both the direct call and decorator approaches, if using the AGI Foundry train/eval scripts, you will need to provide the `code_paths` argument, which is a list of files need to execute in order to register your components.
 For example, you may have a file called `foundry_imports.py` that contains the following:

 <!--pytest.mark.skip-->
 ```python